The Tidal Torque Theory Revisited: II. Rotational Halo Properties: AM Growth of Accreting Halos

 We remark that, as far as $J\p\Lag$ was calculated in Paper I to leading order in several quantities, $J\cc$ is approximate.
 However, all quantities scaled to $J\cc$, such as those mentioned in Section \ref{specific}, or to $J(\ti)$ for any arbitrary cosmic time $\ti$ (see next) should be accurate.
 Moreover, since the dependence of $J(t)$ on $M\cc$ is the same as in $J\cc$, and $Q(t)$ is little dependent on cosmology (for all cosmologies of interest), such scaled quantities should also be nearly universal.

-In Figure \ref{f1}, we see that the mean protohalo AM, $J\p(t)=J^{\rm lin}\ph(t)+J(t)$, coincides at early times with the mean AM of homogeneous objects, $J\p^{\rm h}(t)$, calculated in Paper I. (In this sense, $J\p\Lag$ is constant, indeed, at those times, and well estimated in Paper I.) However, when a large enough fraction of the protohalo has been accreted onto the central progenitor halo, $J^{\rm lin}\p(t)$ stops growing and rapidly falls off, causing $J\p(t)$ to deviate from $J\p^{\rm h}(t)$ and flatten.
+In Figure \ref{f1}, we see that the mean protohalo AM, $J\p(t)=J^{\rm lin}\ph(t)+J(t)$, coincides at early times with the mean AM of homogeneous objects, $J\p^{\rm h}(t)$, calculated in Paper I. (In this sense, the protohalo Lagrangian AM $J\p\Lag$ is constant, indeed, at those times, and well estimated in Paper I.) However, when a large enough fraction of the protohalo has been accreted onto the central progenitor halo, $J^{\rm lin}\p(t)$ stops growing and rapidly falls off, causing $J\p(t)$ to deviate from $J\p^{\rm h}(t)$ and flatten.
 The result is a predicted (nearly universal) scaled protohalo growth, $J\p(t)/J\p(\ti)$, that agrees with that found by \citet{Pea02a}\footnote{These authors provide the protohalo AM scaled to $J\cc$ and to $J(t)$ at $z_i=50$.
 In Figure \ref{f1} we show the latter because the former hides the scatter in the AM of the simulated halos at $t\cc$.
 Yet, protohalos also have different initial AM values, so part of the scatter is also hidden in the chosen representation} (see also \citealt{Sea00}).
 Note, in particular, that $J\p^{\rm h}(t)$ reaches the AM $J\cc$ of the final halo between $t\cc/3$ and $t\cc/2$, as found in simulations.

-Obviously, since the accreting progenitor halo grows inside-out, with its AM permanently aligned, the final halo must end up with roughly spherical\footnote{Relaxation increases the sphericity of triaxial systems; \citep{Sea12b}.} shells rotating as rigid bodies around the {\bf J}$\cc$ axis, with outward increasing specific AM.
-This result explains the behavior found in simulated halos \citep{Bea07}.
+Obviously, since the accreting progenitor halo grows inside-out, with its AM permanently aligned, the final halo must end up with roughly spherical\footnote{Relaxation increases the sphericity of triaxial systems; \citep{Sea12b}.} shells rotating as rigid bodies, with outward increasing specific AM aligned with the total {\bf J}$\cc$ axis as found in simulations \citep{Bea01,Bea07,Bea10}.
+We will comeback to the consequences of this prediction in Section \ref{specific}.